At Break the Barriers, we pride ourselves in the quality of our fully integrated aerial silks program.

 - Please choose an exercise pant that is not too loose.
 Basketball shorts are not recommended as they are too baggy and will get caught in the fabric.

-All Break the Barriers’ aerial classes are taught by our certified aerial instructors, Amy Hardison, Jessica Arnold, and Marisa Sanchez-Bennet.
-Amy has a beginning certification in climbing, lyra (hoop), and hammock through Ruby Karen’s Performing Arts School, and level one and two certification in silks from Aerial Physique’s teacher training program.
-Jessica has her level one certification in silks from Aerial Physique’s teacher training program.
+All Break the Barriers’ aerial classes are taught by our certified aerial instructor, Jessica White.
+Jessica has her level one and two certification in silks from Aerial Physique’s teacher training program.
 Aerial Physique’s teacher training program is accredited through the American Circus Educators (ACE).
-Marisa has her certification from Born to Fly in Level One Sling.

 |Program||Class||Age||Days & Times|